CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 ## Calibration

 The default configuration of the Energy Meter software is set to use the [SCT-013-000 100A/50mA current transformers](https://amzn.to/2E0KVvo), and the [Jameco Reliapro 9v AC transformer](https://amzn.to/2XcWJjI).
-There are also values for the Magnalab current transformers, and the 12v version of the AC transformer located in the src.ino file.
+There are also values for the Magnalab current transformers, and the 12v version of the AC transformer located in the **energy_meter.h** file.
 Simply change the values under CALIBRATION SETTINGS if you are using a 12v AC Transformer or the Magnalab current transformers.  **If you are using any of these you likely will not need to calibrate, but if you want to be sure your readings are more accurate then calibration is recommended.**

 Alternatively, if you have equipment that can read active and reactive energy pulse outputs, CT1-CT4 pins can be used for this.
 It is recommended that these connections are opto-isolated to prevent interference.

 ### For calibration you will need:
 1. A multi-meter, or to make it easier and safer, a [kill-a-watt](https://amzn.to/2TXT7jx) or similar.
-2. A hair dryer, soldering iron, electric heater, or anything else that uses a large amount of current
+2. A hair dryer, soldering iron, electric heater, or anything else that uses a large amount of current.
-3. A modified power cable that allows you to put a current transformer around only the hot (usually black) wire
+3. A modified power cable that allows you to put a current transformer around only the hot (usually black) wire.

 ### Setup
 1. At this point all wires should be connected between your ESP and the Energy Monitor.